Contact Cashier's Office

 - Pay your bill in full by cash, check, or credit card.
 Payments sent through the mail can be made by check, money order, Visa, MasterCard, or Discover Card.
 Online payments can be made by Visa, MasterCard, or Discover Card.
 In-person payments can be made by any method, and will be accepted in our Cashier's Office located in Room A205.
 For your protection, the College does not accept credit card payments over the phone.

 - Sign up for the Tuition Payment Plan - The NCCC Tuition Payment Plan affords students the opportunity to pay their term bill in as many as four monthly installments.
 You must complete a payment plan application each term you wish to participate in this option.
-You will find applications in our Billing Information Brochure available on the web at www.niagaracc.suny.edu, in the Cashier's Office (Room A205) or by calling 716-614-6443.
+You will find applications by selecting the Forms tab above, in the Cashier's Office (Room A205) or by calling 716-614-6443.
 You will be charged a non-refundable fee to participate in this plan.
-View the current payment plans available on this page.
+View the current payment plans available by selecting the Forms tab above.

 - Financial Aid

 Failure to Pay:Failure to satisfy your financial obligation to the College by published or assigned due dates will put your account in a delinquent status.
 This will result in the assessment of late fees and a hold on your account.
 In addition, NCCC reserves the right, but not the responsibility, to drop a student's courses when an account is in a delinquent status.
 If you change your mind about attending NCCC, you must formally withdraw BEFORE the start of the semester to avoid a financial obligation to the College.

 Using Financial Aid as Payment

 To use financial aid to cover tuition and fee charges you must apply for Federal Financial Aid (FAFSA application) and should allow at least three weeks processing time.
 New York State aid programs (TAP, APTS) require at least four weeks processing time.
 Your aid must be fully processed before it can be applied as a credit to your student billing account.